Tricks on the dealer

 Constant bombardment

-Once you have placed an advert for the sale of your property yourself, you can count on your mobile phone being full of missed calls and your email being flooded with messages from estate agents within a few hours.
-Many real estate agencies use so-called advertising monitoring, which monitors all portals with real estate offers and selects those that are offered by private persons.
+Once you post an advert for a property for sale, you can expect dozens of calls and emails from estate agents within hours.
+This is because many estate agents use what is known as ‘ listing monitoring’, which monitors all property listing portals and selects those that are offered by private individuals.
 This means that as soon as you, as a private person, place an advert for the sale of your property, this monitoring sends your advert to the list of estate agents and they do with it as they need to.

 Unfortunately, there is no way to avoid this.
 So the only solution is to refuse calls and emails.
 Alternatively, you can add to the advert that you do not wish to be contacted by estate agents.